Film adaptation: Video game adaptation

 A video game adaptation is primarily a film that is based on a video game, usually incorporating elements of the game's plot or gameplay, beginning in the mid-1980s.

-Tie-in with films

 Tie-in video games with films or other properties have existed since home consoles and arcade games of the early 1980s.
 Developers are usually limited by what they can do with the film property, and may be further limited in time as to produce the game in time for the release of the film or other work.

-Related

-Films closely related to the computer and video game industries were also done in this time, such as Tron, Cloak & Dagger, Wreck-It Ralph, Pixels, Ready Player One and Free Guy but only after the release of several films based on well-known brands has this genre become recognized in its own right.
+Films closely related to the computer and video game industries have also been created, such as Tron, Cloak & Dagger, Wreck-It Ralph, Pixels, Ready Player One and Free Guy but only after the release of several films based on well-known brands has this genre become recognized in its own right.

 Adaptations from other sources

 While documentary films have often been made from journalism and reportage, so too have some dramatic films, including: All the President's Men (1976, adapted from the 1974 book); Miracle, (2004, from an account published shortly after the 1980 "miracle on ice"); and Pushing Tin (1999, from a 1996 New York Times article by Darcy Frey).
 An Inconvenient Truth is Al Gore's film adaptation of his own Keynote multimedia presentation.
 The 2011 independent comedy film, Benjamin Sniddlegrass and the Cauldron of Penguins was based on Kermode and Mayo's Film Review of Percy Jackson & the Olympians: The Lightning Thief.

 Films adapted from songs include Coward of the County, Ode to Billy Joe, Convoy, and Pretty Baby (each from a song of the same name).

 Films based on toys include the Transformers franchise and the G.I.
 Joe films; there is a longer history of animated television series being created simultaneous to toy lines as a marketing tool.
 Hasbro's plans to for films based on their board games began with 2012's Battleship.
 While amusement park rides have often been based on action movies, conversely the 1967 Pirates of the Caribbean ride at Disneyland was adapted into Pirates of the Caribbean: The Curse of the Black Pearl in 2003.

 Remakes and film sequels are technically adaptations of the original film.
 Less direct derivations include The Magnificent Seven from The Seven Samurai, Star Wars from The Hidden Fortress, and 12 Monkeys from La Jetée.

 Many films have been made from mythology and religious texts.
 Both Greek mythology and the Bible have been adapted frequently.
 Homer's works have been adapted multiple times in several nations.
 In these cases, the audience already knows the story well, and so the adaptation will de-emphasize elements of suspense and concentrate instead on detail and phrasing.